jessopaa/cipal/README.md

 - LTM is now implemented as a hash table (i.e., a Dictionary in Python) rather than as lists.
 This has drastically improved the runtime for models trained with large quantities of corpus data (see *Performance* below).
 - The CIPAL module is now organised into one script for the source code (`cipal.py`), one script for the unit tests (`1_unit_test.py`), and Jupyter notebooks for the process tests (`2_process.ipynb`) and canonical results tests (`3_canonical.ipynb`).
 We have found that storing the functions together in one script makes it easier for others to download and navigate the source code.
 - We removed the `sop_all` parameter from the `cipal.learn` function.
-This parameter controlled how the processing times (PT) of all the chunks in LTM are adjusted in each processing cycle (this was set to 0 by default).
+This parameter controlled how the processing times (PT) of all the chunks in LTM are adjusted in each processing cycle (set to 0 by default).
 A separate parameter (`sop_used`) was included to control the PT adjustments for the specific chunks stored in STM.
-Since universal chunk adjustments (such as chunk decay) is not part of the core CIPAL theory, we have removed this functionality from the architecture and renamed the `sop_used` parameter as `pt_adjust`.
+Since universal chunk adjustments (such as chunk decay) is not part of the core CIPAL theory, we have removed this functionality from the main architecture and renamed the `sop_used` parameter as `pt_adjust`.
 - We renamed the processing time variables; they are now prefixed with "pt" rather than "sop" (e.g., `sop_initial` → `pt_initial`).

 ## Performance